Colorado Colon & Rectal Specialists

 If you get human papillomavirus (HPV) from unprotected sex, your risk for developing anal warts increases.
-At Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, board-certified colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, offers in-office diagnostic evaluations to confirm anal warts.
+At Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, board-certified proctologist Lisa A. Perryman, MD, FACS, FASCRS, offers in-office diagnostic evaluations to confirm anal warts.
 Dr. Perryman customizes your treatment plan with nonsurgical therapies, and she can also perform surgery to remove multiple warts.
 If you need treatment for anal warts, book an appointment online or call Colorado Colon & Rectal Specialists.

 Anal warts are abnormal growths that develop due to an infection from the human papillomavirus (HPV), a type of sexually transmitted disease.